aloladze88-afk/ai-agents-intro/README.md

 Task 1 is complete.
 The Python environment, dependencies, Ollama server and local model have been configured and tested.

 Task 2 is complete.
-The first agent, the Explainer Agent, has been created and tested with two programming topics.
+The first agent, the Explainer Agent, has been created and tested with programming topics.

 Task 3 is complete.
-A deterministic file-writing tool has been implemented, tested independently and connected to the Explainer Agent workflow.
-Generated Markdown is now saved in `output/study_guide.md`.
+A deterministic file-writing tool has been implemented, tested independently and connected to the project workflow.

+Task 4 is complete.
+A deterministic validation tool now checks generated Markdown for eight required sections before the file-writing tool is allowed to save it.
+Invalid output is rejected and the missing sections are reported.

 ## Project structure